ouya/docs/unreal.md

 ![Level Blueprint](unreal/image_38.png)

-The following event flow adds the custom events needed to play `Tappy Chicken` on the OUYA.
-If the `BUTTON_O` pressed event is detected on `Any` OUYA Controller then the custom events will be invoked for `OUYA_PLAY`, `OUYA_TOUCH`, and `OUYA_FLAP`. `OUYA Clear Button States` clears the detected pressed and released events so they can be detected in the next update frame.
+The following event flow adds the custom events needed to play `Tappy Chicken` on `Cortex TV`.
+If the `BUTTON_O` pressed event is detected on `Any` `Cortex TV` Controller then the custom events will be invoked for `OUYA_PLAY`, `OUYA_TOUCH`, and `OUYA_FLAP`. `OUYA Clear Button States` clears the detected pressed and released events so they can be detected in the next update frame.

 ![Check Flow](unreal/image_21.png)